MLB weekend round-up: What you might've missed this weekend in baseball

 Twins at Angels:

-The Twins seven straight games against the White Sox and Angels has been chicken soup for their soul.
-Minnesota’s offense exploded for 32 total runs over the weekend against the middling Halos who have now lost nine of their last ten.
-Anaheim’s undermanned pitching staff is scuffling and Mike Trout’s slight cooling off hasn’t helped.
+The Twins' seven straight games against the White Sox and Angels have been chicken soup for their souls.
+Minnesota’s offense exploded for 32 total runs over the weekend against the middling Halos, who have lost nine of their past 10.
+Anaheim’s undermanned pitching staff is scuffling, and Mike Trout’s slight cooling off hasn’t helped.

 Pirates at Giants: